 Once, twice, at least three times a murderer…

-An MIT stats professor Luke, befriends an old lady on the train on her way to Scotland Yard to report a murderer.
-She is killed in a hit and run accident, and Luke meets some possible suspects at her funeral.
-But whats the probability he’s in love with the culprit?
+An MIT stats professor Luke befriends an old lady who is later killed in a hit and run accident.
+But what’s the probability he’s in love with the culprit?

-With the dramatic music announcing the beginning of the credits we are in Christie inspired Englandshire, with the obligatory all-star cast and murder afoot.
-On a train we meet our MIT professor Luke Williams (Bill Bixby) trying to work out a problem with calculator in hand and puzzled look on face.
+The dramatic music announcing the beginning of the credits we are in Christie inspired Englandshire, with the obligatory all-star cast and murder afoot.
+On a train, we meet our MIT professor Luke Williams (Bill Bixby) trying to work out a problem with calculator in hand and puzzled look on his face.
 As the train stops at Wydewood Under Ashe, a little old lady joins him in the carriage.